-Approved bear resistant containers (approved coolers, canisters, raft boxes) and/or portable electric fences are required to help prevent bears from accessing human food.
-Portable electric fences have proven to be successful in helping to deter bears from camp areas.
+The use of IGBC approved bear resistant containers (coolers, canisters, raft boxes) and/or IGBC certified portable electric fences is required to help prevent bears from accessing human food.

 Fire pans are required for campfires.
 Camp stoves are recommended, since driftwood and deadwood are limited and difficult to obtain.

 All human waste must be packed out of the Alsek Valley.
 Human waste disposal systems are available for rent from commercial suppliers.
 Please be sure to arrive at the park with an appropriate waste disposal system.
 A dump station is available at Dry Bay.

 Satellite phones are recommended in case of the need for emergency contact.
 Other satellite GPS messenger devices, such as a SPOT® or inReach®, are also effective.
 Cell phones do not work on the Alsek River.

 There is no single emergency contact number that is good for the whole river.
 It is important to know which number to call in the event of an emergency.

 24 hr emergency dispatch: 1-907-697- 2651

 - Date modified :